antomar93/antomar93/README.md

 <img src="https://drive.google.com/uc?id=1JU3B69inEhiYQ-bVAzS6f7zYs61mRr0E">

-# Welcome to My Digital Playground!✨🚀🌟
+# Welcome to My Digital Playground!🚀

 Hey there!
 I'm **Antonietta**, an Italian girl and an aspiring **wizard of coding** with a flair for **innovative design** and **unleashing boundless creativity**.
 My mantra? <em>"Embrace the art of learning and turn it into digital magic"</em>, because I thrive on diving into new challenges and turning ideas into reality.